MartinhoCaeiro/Cyber-Toolbox/README.md

 7 - Password Manager
 0 - Exit

-You can also run individual tool scripts directly (for example, `python port_scanner.py`) depending on how scripts are organized in the repository.

 Permissions
 -----------
 Some features interact with low-level network interfaces or craft raw packets; these typically require root privileges.
 To run with elevated permissions: